Congestion Charge

 For more details about the scheme itself and how it works please follow the attached link.

-From 23rd Octover 2017, a new Toxicity (T Charge) payment will also be levied on cars, vans, minibuses, buses, coaches and heavy goods vehicles (HGVs).
-This will be charged at £10 per day for vehicles not meeting the minimum emission standards (The minimum emissions standards are Euro 4/IV for both petrol and diesel vehicles and Euro 3 for motorised tricycles and quadricycles) and will be in addtion to the regular £11.50 daily rate.
+From 23rd October 2017, a new Toxicity (T Charge) payment will also be levied on cars, vans, minibuses, buses, coaches and heavy goods vehicles (HGVs).
+This will be charged at £10 per day for vehicles not meeting the minimum emission standards (The minimum emissions standards are Euro 4/IV for both petrol and diesel vehicles and Euro 3 for motorised tricycles and quadricycles) and will be in addition to the regular £11.50 daily rate.

 The current scheme operates between the hours of 7am and 6pm on weekdays but could be extended if required.